Parents tell us...

 Special health needs essentials

-If you have a child with Special Health Needs, they will probably interact with one or more systems in Oregon.
-Here are some of the basic services and systems supporting children and youth.
+Your youth with special health needs may utilize one or more systems in Oregon.
+Here are some of the basic services and systems supporting youth with disabilities.